cwhanse/ivcurves/docs/sphinx/source/participating.rst

          :toctree: generated/

          ..
-            write the name of each function in <your_py_filename>.py
+            Write the name of each function in <your_py_filename>.py.

          <function_name1>
          <function_name2>

    ..
-      note to documentation writer: the rst in the code-block above is still interpreted by Sphinx.
-To prevent autosummary from executing, it must be substituted in (using sphinx_substitution_extensions)
+      Note to the documentation writer: the rst in the code-block above is still interpreted by Sphinx.
+To prevent autosummary from executing, it must be substituted in (using sphinx_substitution_extensions).

 #.
 The following steps are for registering your submission's ``.py`` files that are in subfolders under ``submissions/<your_GitHub_username>``.